More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics: Empirics for the prediction

-A much easier choice is to treat the prediction from our model above as a regression function with its own parameters $\mass, \discount, \conc$.
-We can fit these parameters to the pilot project data by imagining subsets of the true pilot data as mini-pilot projects themselves and directly minimizing error in prediction on the remaining data.
+An easier choice is to treat the prediction from our model as a regression function with its own parameters $\mass, \discount, \conc$.
+We can fit these parameters to the pilot project data by imagining subsets of the true pilot data as mini-pilot projects themselves and directly minimizing error in prediction on the remaining pilot data.
 In particular, consider index $n \in [N]$ as the size of the imagined mini-pilot.
 Then, by our earlier definition, $\pred{n}{m}$ is the prediction for the number of new variants in the next $m$ data points given the first $n$ data points.
 Here we write $\pred{n}{m}(\mass, \discount, \conc)$ to emphasize the hyperparameter dependence.
-Similarly, by our definition in \Cref{eq:count_new}, $\countnew{n}{m} \mid \mcount_{1:N}$ is the true number of new variants in the next $m$ data points (for $m$ such that $n+m \le N$) given the first $n$ data points.
-Then we solve the error minimization problem:
+Let $\countnew{n}{m} \mid \mcount_{1:N}$ be the true number of new variants in the next $m$ data points (for $m$ such that $n+m \le N$) given the first $n$ data points.
+Then we solve

-In practice, we set $n = \lfloor 2/3\times N \rfloor$ -- a choice that works well across all datasets considered.
-To find $\estmass, \estdiscount, \estconc$ via \Cref{eq:cost}, we use the differential evolution algorithm \citep{storn1997differential}, as implemented in SciPy \citep{jones_scipy:_2001}.
-We also considered using multiple folds of the pilot study -- in the style of cross validation, instead of a single train-test split.
-In our experiments, we did not observe a noticeable difference between our proposal in \Cref{eq:cost} and this more involved procedure.
-We choose to minimize the 2-norm (sum of squared differences), but \Cref{eq:cost} can be straightforwardly adapted for other standard choices of error (e.g., 1-norm).
-Finally, we use the quantity $\estpred{N}{M} := \pred{N}{M}(\estmass, \estdiscount, \estconc)$ as our predictor for the number of new variants in the follow-up study of size $M$ after observing data from the pilot study of size $N$.
+We set $n = \lfloor 2/3\times N \rfloor$, a choice that works well across all applications we consider here.
+To find $\estmass, \estdiscount, \estconc$ we use the differential evolution algorithm \citep{storn1997differential}.
+We also considered using multiple folds of the pilot study, in the style of cross validation, instead of a single train-test split.
+In our experiments, we did not observe a noticeable difference between our proposal in \Cref{eq:cost} and this more-involved procedure.
+We choose to minimize the 2-norm, but \Cref{eq:cost} can be straightforwardly adapted for other standard choices of error (e.g., 1-norm).
+Finally, we use $\estpred{N}{M} := \pred{N}{M}(\estmass, \estdiscount, \estconc)$ as our estimator for the number of new variants in the follow-up study of size $M$ after observing data from the pilot study of size $N$.